Watsonaj0316/password-generator-1/README.md

  This site allows you to create a unique password based on the instructions it provides you.

- General Info: This website promptys the user to create a unique password.
+ General Info: This website prompts the user to create a unique password.

- Screenmshot of the folowing application:
+ Screenshot of the folowing application:

  ![screenshot](image_67154945.JPG)